How to deal with jealousy? Take a look at yourself.

-Either way, here are some good strategies you can use for how to deal with jealousy.
+Either way, here are some good strategies you can use to learn how to deal with jealousy.

 John knows Carry has been working one-on-one with her colleague on an intense work project, and they've started going out drinking after work alone.
 John starts feeling jealous.

 John's unpleasant feelings of suspicion, anger, and angst could be an alert that a situation may be endangering their relationship or marriage bond.
 After all, people don't suddenly create full blown affairs.
 Infidelities grow over time.
 It's important to be sensitive to the early warning signs and address them while they're perhaps embarrassing but haven't yet led to infidelity.

 If one's anxieties about their partner turn out to be a justified alert response to a real threat, the unpleasantness of the feeling of jealousy should motivate a strong response that hopefully will bring the threat out in the open and lead to resolution.

 How to deal with jealousy in this case: Make sure you've got really good communication skills so that you can talk the situation through in a calm and productive way, without sparking a heated and potentially damaging fight.
 If you think bringing up the topic is going to be too painful, consider joining the Power of Two Online first, to get some ideas about how you can have the conversation without causing more damage.

 When people respond to their jealousy by zealously guarding the sanctity of their marriage they can often save their marriage.
 And, in those situations, jealous feelings and actions are heroic.

 The Power of Two Online is filled with specific details about how to deal with jealousy in situations like these and how to create a plan with your partner about how to avoid them in the future.